Coronavirus digest: WHO advises against blood plasma treatment | DW | 07.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The UN health body said its recommendation against the use of convalescent plasma in patients was based on evidence from more than a dozen trials.
-Follow DW for all the latest COVID developments from around the world.
+The UN health body said its recommendation was based on evidence from more than a dozen trials.
+Meanwhile, India has reported its lowest daily caseload in 558 days.
+Follow DW for all the latest COVID developments.

 The World Health Organization on Tuesday advised that plasma taken from the blood of recovered coronavirus patients should not be given to people with mild or moderate illness.